 After making the bouquet and centerpieces, the florist will have extra loose pieces from the project they otherwise wouldn’t use.
 That means there are some extra pieces the photographer can include in some detail shots (without taking apart a centerpiece).
 Most florists are happy to give you some loose florals!
 Especially because it means they’ll get some pretty photos of their flowers as well.
 All you have to do is remember to ask them!

-Whoever is helping the bride put on her wedding dress needs to be ready for photos early.
-This is typically the mother of the bride, a sister, or maybe a Maid of Honor.
-Whomever is chosen for this beautiful moment, they will undoubtably be in the photos of the bride getting dressed.
-Which means said person needs to know ahead of time so they can be fully ready by the time the bride is ready for this important photo op.
+Whoever is helping you put on your wedding dress needs to be ready for photos early.
+This is typically a parent, close family member, friend, or member of the wedding party.
+Whomever is chosen for this beautiful moment, they will undoubtedly be in the photos of your getting ready shebang.
+Which means said person needs to know ahead of time so they can be fully ready by the time you are ready for this important photo op.

 Wedding Day Tips